pubnub/pubnub-mcp-server/resources/sdk_docs/swift_configuration.md

 ## Event listeners

+Real-time update sources:
 - PubNub client: updates from all subscriptions (channels, channel groups, channel metadata, users).
-- Subscription: updates for the specific entity it was created for.
+- Subscription: updates for the specific object it was created for.
-- SubscriptionsSet: updates across a list of subscription objects.
+- SubscriptionsSet: updates for all objects represented by its subscriptions.

 See Publish & Subscribe for details.

 ## Overriding PubNub configuration

-You can change PubNubConfiguration properties until applied to a PubNub instance.
+You can change PubNubConfiguration properties until you set the configuration on a PubNub instance.
 After that, settings are locked; create a new PubNub instance to change them.

 ```
 1